North Carolina’s DWI Laws and Conviction Penalties

 Level Two DWI Offenses

-Generally, a DWI that involves only one gross aggravating factor is a level two offense.
+Generally, a DWI that involves only one gross aggravating factor (unless it involves driving with a minor passenger) is a level two offense.

 A level two DWI carries:

-• seven days to 12 months in jail, and
+• 7 days to 12 months in jail, and

 • up to $2,000 in fines.

 The mandatory jail term can be served through 90 days of monitored sobriety.
-If the offender had a prior DWI within the last five years, he or she must also complete 240 hours of community service.
+If the offender had a prior DWI within the last 5 years, they must also complete 240 hours of community service.
+(N.C.
+Gen. Stat. § 20-179 (2025).)

 Level One DWI Offenses